The Plymouth County Comfort Dogs Program

 About Our Program:

 Our network of Plymouth County Comfort Dogs are present in our schools to provide emotional support for students during the day, and the community at night and on weekends.
-Our handler and comfort dog teams work with the Plymouth County District Attorney’s Office staff at community events across Plymouth County and will also provide comfort services at our Children’s Advocacy Center and office.
+Our handler and comfort dog teams work with the Plymouth County District Attorney’s Office staff at community events across Plymouth County and in the future, will also provide comfort services at our Children’s Advocacy Center and office.
 Our comfort dog teams are on hand as part of our regional response team to provide mutual aid to communities in times of crisis.

 Our Purpose: